 At times, it makes sense to break the synchronous nature and get back to people later.
 There are two ways to achieve this.
 Mark messages that you need to respond to by marking them as unread.
 This will add a badge of unread message on your sidebar and will serve as a reminder to get back to a person or channel.

-Another interesting way is to use Slackbot (the nifty bot that accompanies your Slack) to remind you to do a specific task at a given time.
+There’s another interesting way is to use Slackbot (the nifty bot that accompanies your Slack).
+Use it to remind you to do a specific task at a given time.
 Simply send something like ‘/remind me to reply to Kenny at 4 pm’ and it will ping you when its time.

 As you get done with the task after the reminder, you can mark them as complete.
 We use this feature a lot for multiple purposes!